Kalirad/PriPOP/README.md

 Data and code associated with:

-Kalirad & Sommer, _The role of plasticity and stochasticity in coexistenceـ
+Kalirad & Sommer, _The role of plasticity and stochasticity in coexistence_

 ## Contents: